herculeshayer/chirpy/README.md

 1. Run in terminal: git clone _project_url_
 1. Go into project directory
 1. Run in terminal: npm install
-1. Create a .env file and add data similar to example.env.txt
+1. Create a .env file and add data similar to .env.example
 1. Run in terminal: npm run start
 1. Go to localhost:PORT_NUMBER in browser
 1. Use api test tool to test endpoints

+1. To run tests you'll need to create a .env.test file, follow the placeholders in the .env.test.example file

 If there are any issues, email owner of repo @ hhhayer@gmail.com